sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ### Lab: FizzBuzz

-This time, rather than using `pry`, we're going to write a longer program in Atom, and then run it in the terminal using `ruby`, a command line Ruby environment.
-Open up the file [fizzbuzz.rb](lib/fizzbuzz.rb);
+Create a new file called `fizzbuzz.rb`.
-in pairs, you're going to solve "FizzBuzz", a simple programming challenge based on a childrens' game.
+In pairs, you're going to solve "FizzBuzz", a simple programming challenge based on a childrens' game.

 Essentially, your program should print out all of the numbers from 1 up to `max_num`, which is a variable to which you can assign an arbitrary (positive, integer) value.
 However, if a number is divisible by 3, instead of printing the number, your program should print the word "fizz";